rodolphocastro/dixture/README.md

 # Dixture

-Dixture helps you create random data for your tests.
+Dixture helps you create random data for your tests, with zero external dependencies!

 ## 🚥 Current Status